League Info Overview

 Minimums: Must have enough room in budget to roster 30 players post-draft.

-The allocation system gives a $15 budget to each team in the league.
+The allocation system gives a $30 budget to each team in the league.
 The team can allocate this budget towards players on other teams.
-Each team must allocate at least one dollar to every other team.
+Each team must allocate two dollars to every other team.
+No player can be allocated multiple dollars by the same team.
 At the end of the allocation period, all players have their salary increased by the amount allocated towards them.
-Allocations take place after the initial off-season salary increase, so any allocations will be in addition to the $2 increase each player gets at the end of the season.
-Players with the top 30 salaries are not eligible for allocation.
+Allocations take place after the initial off-season salary increase, so any allocations will be in addition to the $1 increase each player gets at the end of the season.

 Cost Controlled Keepers: